UAA Dividend History & Analysis | N/A Yield

 UAA Outstanding Shares Analysis

-What is the Trend in UAA`s Outstanding Shares?
+What is the Trend in UAA's Outstanding Shares?

-Has Under Armour ever had a Stock Split?
+Has UAA ever had a Stock Split?

 Year Number of Shares Annual Growth Rate